CatotronExists/Scrimotron/README.md

 Final Versions (v1.x.x-FINALx) will be the version released, unless breaking bugs are discovered

 ## SCRIMOTRON MULTIPLEX (v1.1.0)
-**Major Update v1.1.0 Brings the option to host multiple scrims at once!**
+**Major Update v1.1.0 Brings the option to host multiple scrims at once with more customisation!**

 *More Information Soon!*